Antique Auctions: Know How the Auction Process Works

-Antique auctions are the stuff of theatre and carry with them an air of luxury and wealth.
+Antique auctions are the stuff of theater and carry with them an air of luxury and wealth.
 We all have the image in mind of fine antiques and collectibles up on the auction block with fast-talking and smooth antique auctioneer crisply starting the bidding.
 We picture a room full of wealthy people with paddles bidding and driving the price up, creating drama.
-You might have antiques to sell at auction and wondering what the process is really right.
-You might be looking to buy but you are new to auctions.
+You might have antiques to sell at auction and wondering what’s the process.
+You might be looking to buy but you are new to auction.
 In this article we are providing you with antique auction guide to get you started and explain how the auction process works.

 What is an Antique Auction?

 Let’s start with the basics.
 An auction brings together items (usually antiques, houses, vehicles, luxury items, artwork, and other valuable collectibles that have been appraised for a certain value) that are being put up for sale at the auction with buyers who will bid on the items.
 Antique auctioneers serve as the middleman between them.
 The bidding starts at a base price and people bid against each other, driving the price up.
 At some point the bidding concludes and the person who placed the highest bid wins the items.
 If you have ever bid for something on eBay, it is a lot like that.

 An Antique Auction Starts with a Preview Period

 One of the most important steps in the antique auction process starts before bidding begins.
 It is called the preview period.
 During the preview period potential bidders have the chance to look the items up for auction over and assess their interest in them.
 There is usually an auction guide or catalog available ahead of time for people to look at.
 Once a buyer (or someone who will act as a buyer’s agent) has determined that they will bid for an item, they have to register with the auctioneer and provide identification and other information, such as the financial ability to cover their bids.
 The preview period can last from a few days before the auction right up to a few hours before it begins.